Riverscapes/PBR/workshops/index.md

 ---

 ## Need Training?
 We have worked hard through the [Utah State Univeresity Restoration Consortium](http://restoration.usu.edu) and with our many partners to deliver training to diverse audiences on low-tech process-based restoration.
 If you are looking for training for yourself or a small group, try our [publicly oferred courses](http://restoration.usu.edu/).
 The next Low-Tech PBR Intro Workshop will be taught in Logan, Utah from October 9-11, 2019 and is set to follow the [Restoring the West Conference](https://restoringthewest.org/).
-For USU students, check the registrar's list of coruses for current courses.
+For USU students, check the registrar's list of courses for current courses.
 If you want to develop a custom workshop for your own audiences, please [contact us](http://restoration.usu.edu/about/contact).

 <a class="hollow button" href="http://restoration.usu.edu/courses/LTPBR_Logan"><i class="fa fa-graduation-cap"></i> Take me to  Next Workshop or Course </a>